oschulz/ValueShapes.jl/docs/src/index.md

 parameters and deconstruct them, so that the variable names can be used directly inside the function body.

-ShapesOfVariables can also handle multiple values for sets of variables and is designed to compose well with [ArraysOfArrays](https://github.com/oschulz/ArraysOfArrays.jl) and [TypedTables](https://github.com/FugroRoames/TypedTables.jl)
+ValueShapes can also handle multiple values for sets of variables and is designed to compose well with [ArraysOfArrays](https://github.com/oschulz/ArraysOfArrays.jl) and [TypedTables](https://github.com/FugroRoames/TypedTables.jl)